 What camera do photojournalists use?

-A lightweight camera capable of shooting at a high frame rate using a mechanical shutter and a reliable autofocusing performance is the prime requirements for photojournalists.
+A lightweight camera capable of shooting at a high frame rate using a mechanical shutter and a reliable autofocusing performance are the prime requirements for photojournalists.
 Such cameras are lightweight mirrorless units and some lighter full-frame DSLR units.
 No single camera can be considered the right camera for the job.
 Individual photojournalists have individual preferences that determine the type and style of camera they prefer.

 What lens do photojournalists use?